arunraj6/git-advanced-commands/README.md

     git log

-To see the logs in a much cleanear way:
+To see the logs in a much cleaner way:

     git log --oneline

-To see the logs with graph:
+To see the logs with the graph:

     git log --graph